foundation-model-stack/fms-acceleration/README.md

     $ pip install git+https://github.com/foundation-model-stack/fms-acceleration.git#subdirectory=plugins/framework
     ```

-    The above installs the command line utility `fms_acceleration.cli`, which can then be used to install plugins and view sample configurations.
+    The above installs the command line utility `fms_acceleration.cli`, which is used to install plugins and view sample configurations.

 2. Prepare a YAML configuration for the acceleration framework plugins.
 To help with this, `fms_acceleration.cli` provides a `configs` utility to search for sample configs by entering the following:
     ```